Blue Water Task Force

-As clean water becomes an increasingly scarce resource, Volkswagen and Emergen-C Blue are committed to supporting, enhancing and extending the efforts of the Blue Water Task Force.
+As clean water becomes an increasingly scarce resource, Emergen-C is committed to supporting, enhancing and extending the efforts of the Blue Water Task Force.
 Additionally, for every box of Emergen-C Blue sold, 20 cents is donated directly to the BWTF to further the important work it is doing to improve water quality.

 BWTF Lab Instructions for IDEXX Quant-tray/Enterolert method